chobhyeon/chobhyeon/README.md

 ## Welcome to my profile!

-**I'm Byeong-Hyeon Cho, a junior in the Department of Computer Engineering at Yeungnam University.**
+😊**I'm Byeong-Hyeon Cho**, a junior in the Department of Computer Engineering at Yeungnam University.
+📚Currently focusing on my studies and learning computer engineering theory.
+📫 How to reach me chobhyeon@gmail.com

 ## Code skill